The mestiza muse

 These chemical compounds are known to cause serious health risks to the consumer, especially to female and infant consumers.

-FDA and European health agencies have carried out extensive research work and have compiled reports on this particular topic.1
+FDA and European health agencies have conducted extensive research and compiled reports on this topic.1

 The FDA has reported the following phthalates commonly found in hair care products: